AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-data-governance-lakehouse-2026.md

 A data lake becomes a data swamp when teams stop trusting it.
 Tables accumulate with no clear owners.
 Column names mean different things in different tables.
 Schema changes break downstream jobs silently.
 No one knows which version of "revenue" is correct.

-Lakehouses solve many of the technical problems that created swamps — ACID transactions, schema evolution controls, time travel — but they don't solve the governance problem automatically.
+Lakehouses solve many of the technical problems that created swamps : ACID transactions, schema evolution controls, time travel,  but they don't solve the governance problem automatically.
 You still need active stewardship, clear metadata standards, and the tooling to enforce them.

 This post covers the practical governance model for a modern data lakehouse in 2026.